-Indicator and Source Target in Year 5 of Project Indicator Baseline Final Data Achieved?
-Volunteer assessment of their skill level.
-A majority of trained volunteers feel they have learnt or improved skills 111 of 113 volunteers surveyed in Westonbirt's 2017 Achieved.
-We have seen an increase in the results following the 2014 National FC Volunteer Survey Results of the training 'Good' (41 individuals) or 'Very Good' (36 individuals) Volunteer Co- ordinator. important to their role.
-Volunteers' Survey rated training either 'Good' (34%) or 'Very Good' (64%) = 98%.
+Achieved?
+Achieved.
+We have seen an increase in the results following the 2014 National FC Volunteer Survey Results of the training 'Good' (41 individuals) or 'Very Good' (36 individuals) Final Data 111 of 113 volunteers surveyed in Westonbirt's 2017 Volunteers' Survey rated training either 'Good' (34%) or 'Very Good' (64%) = 98%.
+Indicator Baseline 1 Target in Year 5 of Project A majority of trained volunteers feel they have learnt or improved skills important to their role.
+Indicator and Source Volunteer assessment of their skill level.
+Volunteer Co- ordinator.